balvig/chili/README.md

 ## Installation

-Install Chili on your system (not in your app!):
+Install Chili on your system (not in your app):

-    gem install chili
+    $ gem install chili

 ## Usage